JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ### Add the dynamic linking flag for SQLDelight

-The Kotlin Multiplatform wizard generates projects set up for static linking of iOS frameworks.
+By default, the Kotlin Multiplatform wizard generates projects set up for static linking of iOS frameworks.

-To use the native SQLDelight driver on iOS, add the linker flag that would allow Xcode tooling to find the system-provided SQLite binary.
+To use the native SQLDelight driver on iOS, add the dynamic linker flag that allows Xcode tooling to find the system-provided SQLite binary:

-To do that:

-1. Right-click the `iosApp/iosApp.xcodeproj` folder in Android Studio and select the **Open In** | **Xcode** menu item.
+1. In Android Studio, right-click the `iosApp/iosApp.xcodeproj` folder and select the **Open In** | **Xcode** option.
-2. In Xcode, double-click the project in the Project navigator to open its settings.
+2. In Xcode, double-click the project name to open its settings.
 3. Switch to the **Build Settings** tab and search for the **Other Linker Flags** field.
-4. Double-click the value of the field, click **+** and add the `-lsqlite3` string to the list.
+4. Double-click the field value, click **+**, and add the `-lsqlite3` string.

 ### Prepare a Koin class for iOS dependency injection